SB122129/Web-Tech/Bootstrap.md

 SCSS is compiled into standard CSS code that can be used in web pages, making it a powerful tool for web development.
 By using SCSS, developers can create cleaner, more efficient, and more maintainable stylesheets, ultimately resulting in better websites and applications.

-## Bootstrap Summary

-Bootstrap is a popular front-end development framework that simplifies the creation of responsive websites and applications.
-It provides a set of pre-built CSS and JavaScript components that can be used to create layouts, navigation menus, forms, buttons, and much more.

 ### Containers